ISAITB/validator-resources-kohesio/README.md

-# CSV Validator for Kohesio
+# CSV Validator configuration for Kohesio

-CSV validator instance that is configured with the Table Schema for Kohesio.
+Configuration for a CSV validator instance for Kohesio.
+Validation is done by means of Table Schema which is currently defined in this repository.
+For details on the validator's configuration check file `resources/config.properties`.

 To publish changes commit and push your updates.
 In 1-2 minutes the online service will be updated.